yo-yo-yo-jbo/rsa_math/README.md

 - `ed = 1 (mod k` (because that's how we chose `d`).
 - Therefore, `(x^e)^d = x^(ed) = x^1 = x`.

+## Why not using just RSA then?
+Why should `Alice` and `Bob` not just continue conversing over `RSA`?
+Because there are several disadvantages:
+1. `RSA` is computationally expansive.
+Raising large numbers to the power of large numbers `mod` large numbers takes non-trivial processing power.
+2. You can't use any `x` as input to `RSA` - you can only use `x` that is coprime to `n` - that is a *very large set* but not arbitrarily large.
+3. Key sizes for securing `RSA` are huge compared to `symmetric ciphers` - common `AES` (symmetric) key is around `256` bits, while modern `RSA` requires around `2048` or even `4096` bits.
+4. Unlike symmetric ciphers, that are relatively okay, `RSA` is not Quantum-resistent.
+This is not a Quantum computation blogpost (and I am not an expert on the matter), but using [Shor's algorithm](https://en.wikipedia.org/wiki/Shor%27s_algorithm) *assuming a Quantum computer* (which is a big assumption nowadays) is very promising for breaking `RSA` by means of factorization; on the other hand, symmetric ciphers are quite safe - the best known Quantum attack against them is [Grover's algorithm](https://en.wikipedia.org/wiki/Grover%27s_algorithm) which can be solved by just doubling the size of the (already small) symmetric key size.

+## Summary
+In this blogpost I've described how *basic* RSA works; in truth, there are more sophisticated versions of RSA but they still use the same fundemental principals.
+There are many uses for RSA even today, and I wouldn't exaggarate if I said it's one of those fundemental algorithms that make the internet as we know it today, possible.
+It's also used extensively for digital signatures, which I plan on covering in the future.
+I still owe a lot of future blogposts - from attacks on RSA to interesting uses, as well as random prime number generation, there's a lot to cover!

+Stay tuned!

+Jonathan Bar Or